Home > > Camino De Santiago > Camino Frances > Accommodation in St Jean Pied de Port

-Created by Colleen | Updated : 1 November 2023 | ,
+Created by Colleen | Updated : 8 January 2026 | ,

 Pilgrims walking from St Jean Pied de Port beside one of the many hostels or pilgrim albergue available

-Accommodation In St Jean Pied De Port
+Accommodation in St Jean Pied de Port – Why You Must Book Ahead

 View from the window of my pilgrim accommodation in Rue de la Citadelle in St Jean Pied de Port